Tennessee Promise (TN Promise)

 In order for current Tennessee high school seniors to participate in the program, they must meet the following requirements and deadlines:

-- Complete the Free Application for Federal Student Aid (FAFSA) and Southwest application
+- Complete the Free Application for Federal Student Aid (FAFSA) and Southwest application for admission

 - Attend first mandatory meeting coordinated by your partnering organization (meeting dates)